Sunny Art Prize 2019/2020 – Prize Winner Solo Exhibition

 York Art Gallery’s curator Jeanne Nuechterlein in describing Christopher’s work remarked: ‘What Cook’s images do is focus more squarely on the moral problems involved in the desire to accumulate and then protect wealth, problems he views as intertwined with the structures of capitalism - the urge to exclude or destroy any perceived threat to prosperity leads to defensiveness, social conflict, even military intervention.
 Thus are opened up new conversations with the traditions of Dutch still life painting.’

-Christopher Cook’s work received critical acclaimed and has been collected by institutions worldwide including the British Museum, London and the Metropolitan Museum of Art (MET), New York.
+Christopher Cook’s work received critical acclaim and has been collected by institutions worldwide including the British Museum, London and the Metropolitan Museum of Art (MET), New York.
 Paintings from this series were also included in the recent exhibition at York Art Gallery ‘Making a Masterpiece: Bouts and Beyond 1450-2020’.